 July 2015 – Current

-- Worked with five healthcare professionals to create and implement individualized care plans for over 800 patients in various units.
+- Work with five healthcare professionals to create and implement individualized care plans for over 800 patients in various units.

-- Shared patient status updates during shift changes to ensure continuum of care.
+- Share patient status updates during shift changes to ensure a continuum of care.

-- Aided in development and betterment of patient management and workflow processes.
+- Aide in the development and betterment of patient management and workflow processes.

 - Provided complete patient assessments and communicated with patients to understand medical histories.

 - Informed patients and caregivers on clearance procedures to maintain patient health and facilitate recovery goals.